 Now, if you’re wondering if you’ll ever get a good night’s sleep again, you’ll be lucky to hear that there are some sleep training tips that can help soften the bed.

-Why rocking + lullabies should be part of the baby’s bedtime routine
+Why rocking and lullabies should be part of the baby’s bedtime routine to help your baby fall asleep.

-When you’re sleep training your child, one of the most important components is establishing a bedtime routine.
+When you’re sleep training your child and trying to help your baby fall asleep, one of the most important components is establishing a bedtime routine.

 A good bedtime routine will help your child wind down and get ready for sleep.